Escrow Accounts in M&A Transactions

 What is an Escrow Account?

-An Escrow Account can be notably defined as a process when a particular portion of funds or assets is trustily kept in the third party’s account.
+An Escrow Account can be notably is definable as a process when a particular portion of funds or assets is trustily kept in the third party’s account.

 Uses of Escrow